rairprotocol/rair-dapp/kubernetes-manifests/dev-testing-deployment/README.md

 - [ ]`kubectl config set-context --current --namespace=$UNIQUE_NAMESPACE`
 This will default all kubectl commands to interact within your designated namespace.

-==*It is recommended to use the -n flag with your namespace to ensure you working in the correct environment*==
+*It is recommended to use the -n flag with your namespace to ensure you working in the correct environment*

 - [ ]Once your environment is configured, place the secrets.yaml file in the kubernetes-manifests/dev-testing-deployment directory.